Moh3nGolshani/BusyIndicator/README.md

 </pre>

 #### Hint:
->Not all indicators have background, so changing the `IndicatorBackground` might not affect all indicators.
+>Not all indicators have background, so changing the `IndicatorBackground` may not affect all indicators.

 ##
-If you like this, give it a * please.
+If you like this, feel free to show your support!

 <a href="https://www.buymeacoffee.com/coffeemakes" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-green.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>